Edmonds College Logo

 Credits: 4.0

 Focuses on interpersonal and leadership skills necessary for working with individuals and groups in human service settings.
-Identifies the role and stages of groups, leadership qualities and conflict resolution.
-Includes role play and practice of skills for effective group facilitation.
+Identifies the role and stages of groups, leadership and facilitation qualities, and conflict resolution.
+Includes practice in Robert's Rules of Order and skills for effective group facilitation.

 Course Level Objectives

-6. Demonstrate the skills needed to plan for and lead a group process, including the designing of activities, group exercises, introduction, and closure.
+4. Demonstrate the interpersonal and process skills needed to plan for and lead a group, including the designing of activities, group exercises, introduction, and closure.

 SHS 185: Human Growth and Development: CD